lowRISC/lowrisc-site/content/docs/debug-v0.3/zedboard.md

 #
 ```

-You can continue with working on Linux by [mounting SD Card as it is described here]({{< ref "docs/debug-v0.3/fpga.md" >}}).
+You can continue with working on Linux by [mounting SD Card as it is described here](http://www.lowrisc.org/docs/debug-v0.3/fpga).

+---

-### Remarks on Programming
+## Remarks on Programming
 It is important to understand that the Zedboard consists of two parts; ARM Processing System (PS) and Programmable Logic (PL).
-Programming only the PL with the lowRISC implementation is not enough since the implementation depends on PS for the clock, reset and memory controller; therefore, the PL needs PS be initialised.
+Programming only the PL with the lowRISC implementation is not enough since the implementation depends on PS for the clock, reset and the memory controller; therefore, the PL needs PS to be initialised.
 To solve this problem, `make program` initialises the PS using a pre-set file `$TOP/fpga/board/zed/helperscript/ps7_init.tcl`.
 This file is an SDK generated file for its the default *Hello World* application project.
 Of course, one may prefer to run his/her own code on ARM instead of just initialising it, and program the PS according to.
 In such a case, it is possible to program both the PL and PS using SDK either at design-time, or automatically from SD card (not from the PMOD, but Zedboard’s built-in socket) at power-on.

----

-## Footnote

-[KU Leuven - COSIC](https://www.esat.kuleuven.be//cosic/) provides the port of lowRISC project to Zedboard.
-In COSIC, we are designing lightweight trusted computing hardware extentions, and RISC-V is the architecture that we are eager to work with.
-We picked lowRISC implementation to work on and added Zedboard support to have a highly flexible workbench.
-For any questions and remarks, you may get in touch with [Furkan Turan](https://www.esat.kuleuven.be/cosic/?page_id=6471) who provides and maintains the corresponding work repository.